BNA Celebrates Its 75th Anniversary!

 In a Nashville Banner newspaper article dated June 13, 1937, the WPA declared, “the field in Nashville is regarded as a model for the nation.”
 BNA has been propelling Nashville forward ever since.

-Today, more than 10 million passengers travel through the airport each year.
-BNA has an average of 392 daily arriving and departing flights traveling to 70 locations (50 nonstops) in the United States, Canada, Mexico and Jamaica.
+Today, more than 10.6 million passengers travel through the airport each year.
+BNA serves 380 flights daily in more than 50 nonstop markets.
 BNA's terminal is now more than 1 million square feet and includes about 50 shops and restaurants.
-BNA was one of the first commercial airports to have a master plan and is now one of 12 airports in the country participating in the FAA’s Sustainable Master Plan Pilot program, making sustainability a core objective in airport planning.
+BNA was one of the first commercial airports to have a master plan and was one of 12 airports in the country participating in the FAA’s Sustainable Master Plan Pilot program, making sustainability a core objective in airport planning.

 BNA makes it a priority to be involved in the community in many ways, including being active in Metro Nashville Public Schools through the PENCIL Partner program, the STEM (Science, Technology, Engineering and Math) program and partnering with the Red Cross Lifesaver Camp since 2005.